 In addition to this, it must be taken into account that there are bonuses and reductions for different reasons.
 In general, in greater quantity in Spain than in Andorra.
 But despite this, the tax continues to be more than abusive and, furthermore, in Andorra there are not so many extras because directly the tax percentage is negligible and already there is nowhere to cut.
 Andorran is simpler.

 Income from work

-When considering here the taxes in Andorra vs. Spain, we will take into account that, in general, all the income from work (wages), of the return on real estate capital (rental of homes and properties) and economic activities (such as corporate and autonomous administrators).
+When considering here the taxes in Andorra vs. Spain, we will take into account that, in general, all the income from work (wages), of the return on real estate capital (rental of homes and properties) and economic activities (such as company administrators and autonomous).

 It's about a progressive tax for income brackets, so that depending on the tranche that corresponds to the income received, one rate or another is applied.
-The income tax table for the year 2022 applicable to income from work after the tax increase by the Spanish government (and if they do not make another upload, which is not ruled out) is the following:
+The income tax table for the year 2023 applicable to income from work due to the increase in taxes by the Spanish government (and if they do not make another raise, which cannot be ruled out) is the following:

 |Income segment||Applicable rate|

 |From € 35,201 to € 60,000||37%|